tldr-pages/tldr/pages/common/route.md

 # route

-> Use route cmd to set the route table .
+> Use route cmd to set the route table.

 - Display the information of route table: